simon-larsson/ballbeam-gym/README.md

 ---

 ## Environments
-- **BallBeamBalanceEnv** - Objective is to not drop the ball from the beam.
+- **BallBeamBalanceEnv** - Objective is to not drop the ball from the beam using key state variables as observation space.
+- **VisualBallBeamBalanceEnv** - Same as above but only using simulation plot as observation space.
-- **BallBeamSetpointEnv** - Objective is to keep the ball as close to a set position on the beam as possible.
+- **BallBeamSetpointEnv** - Objective is to keep the ball as close to a set position on the beam as possible using key state variables as observation space.
+- **VisualBallBeamBalanceEnv** - Same as above but only using simulation plot as observation space.

+#### Alias
+- `BallBeamBalance-v0`
+- `VisualBallBeamBalance-v0`
+- `BallBeamSetpoint-v0`
+- `VisualBallBeamSetpoint-v0`

 ---

+## API

+The environments use the same API and inherits from OpenAI gyms.
+- `step(action)` - Simulate one timestep.
+- `reset()` - Reset environment to start conditions.
+- `render(mode='human')` - Visualize one timestep.
+- `seed(seed)` - Make environment deterministic.

+---

 ### BallBeamBalanceEnv

-Ball is given a random initial velocity and it is the agents job to stabilize the ball on the beam.
+Ball is given a random or set initial velocity and it is the agents job to stabilize the ball on the beam using a set of key state variables.

 **Parameters**
 - `timestep` - Length of a timestep.
 - `beam_length` - Length of beam.
-- `max_angle` - Max/min angle of beam.
+- `max_angle` - Max abs(angle) of beam.
+- `init_velocity` - Initial speed of ball (`None` for random).
+- `action_mode` - Continuous or discrete action space.

 **Observation Space**
 - Beam angle